alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.prometheus.rst

 ``yk8s.k8s-service-layer.prometheus.blackbox_version``
 ######################################################

-The helm chart version to be used.
+Version of the Helm chart to be used.

 If the version shall be unpinned, set to: ``null``.